Eebbu/Easty/items/report.md

 ### Surprise Features

-- If implemented, explain how your solution addresses the task (any detail requirements will be released with the surprise feature specifications).
-- State that "Suprised feature is not implemented" otherwise.
-  //TODO: Write your own surprise features
-  Code smell:
-- Classes were given meaning names like LoginActivity, DashboardActivity, since earlier they were named as MainActivity 3 and MainActivity 4.
+1. Classes were given meaning names like LoginActivity, DashboardActivity, since earlier they were named as MainActivity 3 and MainActivity 4.
+2. On April 22 and 27, three post pages were completed, as documented in Git commits SHA 1c750dd020486de45f2d71d651badedf155ed79c and 7ff755054cffd14a9f85094c56854b77540ebf31.
+ The layout of these three posts was very similar, especially the donate and exchange pages, including nearly identical scenes, UI components and listeners.
+ This resulted in a significant amount of code duplication.
+Subsequently, on May 1st, Git commit SHA ea0f48b72edbbfc472b0a74f6aa94d1ccebdc8ac added [Post_base.java](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/blob/main/src/app/src/main/java/com/example/eatsy/Post_base.java?ref_type=heads), which integrates the methods in these pages into a single base class.
+This refactoring improved the code by reducing redundancy and improving maintainability.
+3.
+4.
-<br> <hr>
+- <br> <hr>

 ## Summary of Known Errors and Bugs